saszotek/weather-app/README.md

 # Rainbow Forecast

-Rainbow Forecast is a weather's forecast app.
-Enter location in English to get detailed forecast for the next 3 days.
+Rainbow Forecast is a weather's forecast app using [weatherapi.com](https://www.weatherapi.com/).
+Get detailed forecast for the next 3 days by entering location name in English.

 ## Live version